webjsx/gabble/README.md

 Gabble is a static site generator for Node.JS.
 It's framework agnostic, so you can use it with your framework of choice - as long is they support server-side rendering.

 TBH, gabble doesn't do much.
-It simply finds JS files in a folder you specify, runs the default export on each of those files (default export should be a function), takes the html property from the output, and writes it to an html file.
+It simply finds JS files in a folder you specify, runs the default export on each of those files (default export should be a function), and writes the output to an html file.

 ## Usage